Sealing Criminal Records

 Unlike other states, New York does not allow you to expunge your criminal records, which would mean the record is completely destroyed and the crime and conviction is completely erased from your record.
 Instead, New York allows you to seal some criminal records under certain conditions.
 Until recently, the right to seal criminal records in New York was limited and only allowed in very narrow circumstances involving diversion courts and drug treatment dispositions.

 However, New York recently enacted an expansive criminal conviction sealing law.
-The new law, which became effective on October 7, 2017, provides for general sealing authority for a wide array of adult criminal convictions, if certain conditions are met and various factors are found in your favor.
+The new law, which became effective on October 7, 2017, provides for general sealing authority for a wide array of adult criminal convictions if certain conditions are met and various factors are found in your favor.
 In general, only two criminal convictions may be sealed, and only one of them can be a felony.
-However, although you can only seal up to two seal eligible criminal convictions, if you were convicted of several crimes for the same criminal act, they may be treated as a single conviction for sealing purposes.
+Although you can only seal up to two eligible criminal convictions, if you were convicted of several crimes for the same criminal act, they may be treated as a single conviction for sealing purposes.